 Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 Byzantine history is, well, Byzantine.
 The complicated reign of Constantine VII, Porphyrogenitus, illustrates it.
 "Porphyrogenitus" means "born in the purple," which means his father (Leo VI, 886-912) was emperor when he was born.
 Unfortunately, when his father died Constantine was only seven or eight--too young to rule.
-Leo's brother, Alexander, (912-913) took the throne, but died after only a year.
-Constantine became nominal ruler with a regent.
+Leo's brother, Alexander, (912-913) took the throne and sidelined both Constantine and his mother, Zoe, who Alexander sent to a convent.
+But Alexander died after only a year and Constantine became nominal ruler with regents.
 Regents tend to like power for themselves, so it gets complicated.
-The principal players are the young Constantine VII, his mother and first regent, Zoe, and Romanus I, a military man who became regent and co-emperor.
+The principal players are the young Constantine VII, his mother, Zoe, the patriarch of Constantinople [the first head of the council of regents], and Romanus I, a military man who became regent and co-emperor.
 There are more twists and turns than I recount here, but some events are illustrated by the third coin below which is clearly overstruck.
 (I posted the first version of this web page on CoinTalk, April 23, 2019.)

 2022, July 12: A short paragraph on Romanus II, son of Constantine VII.